velexi-corporation/VLXI-Cookiecutter-Julia/README.md

 * Update `{{cookiecutter.__package_name}}/poetry.lock`.

-  * Copy `poetry.lock` from the pristine copy of the template to `{{cookiecutter.__package_name}}/poetry.lock`.
+  * Copy `poetry.lock` from the instance of the template to `{{cookiecutter.__package_name}}/poetry.lock`.

 * Commit the updated `pyproject.toml` and `poetry.lock` files to the Git